lkmoeller/retarget/README.md

 ### 3. Genome-wide start and stop codon search for loci amenable to Recursive Editing
 We used REtarget to search all start and stop codons of the human genome (GRCh38) for sites amenable for Recursive Editing.
-Results are reported in the file ``data/codon_search_results.tar.gz``.
-The .. folders have a size of approximately xx GB.
 A summary of all results with initial target sequences and genomic positions can be found in the file ``data/codon_search_summary.csv``.

 Search parameters applied for start and stop codon search:
 ````